hypery2k/cordova-certificate-plugin/README.md

-cordova-certificate-plugin
+# Certificate Plugin for Apache Cordova

-## Certificate Plugin for Apache Cordova
+# Introduction
 Cordova Plugin to configure SSL Certificates, currently used to enable usage of untrusted  aka self-signed SSL certifcates